Andy Lloyd's Dark Star Blog

 Three New Objects Extend Hunt for Planet X

 The two scientists, Scott Sheppard and Chad Trujillo, who first recognised the clustering of objects thought to reveal the presence of 'Planet Nine' (1), have announced the discovery of three new objects.
 All three are highly distant objects (2).
 Two of them are extended scattered disk objects beyond the traditional Kuiper Belt, and fit reasonably well into the afore-mentioned cluster.
 The third, perhaps even more amazingly, is an object whose elongated orbit reaches way out into the distant Oort Cloud of comets, but which also never comes closer than the planet Neptune.
-So, this is the first outer Oort cloud object with a perihelion beyond Neptune, designated 2014 FE72.
+So, this is the first outer Oort cloud object with a perihelion beyond Neptune, designated 2014 FE

 An artist's impression of Planet X. N.B.
 Not Planet IX...